Guides

 ├── ...

-Before running the debugger, it is necessary to install the project's dependencies.
+Before running the debugger, it's necessary to install the project's dependencies.
 In the case of TypeScript or JavaScript, you can do this by running:

 npm install

-Then go to the Run and Debug tab and click the start debugging button (The Green arrow) for Debug Nitric App
+Next, in VS Code go to the Run and Debug tab and click start debugging (the green arrow) for Debug Nitric App:

 To learn more about debugging with VS Code, you can explore additional resources and documentation.